By Mrs. McHugh

 Afterland by Lauren Beukes – When a mysterious virus kills most of the men in the world, a woman struggles to keep her and her son alive, and out of the clutches of a government that wants to experiment on survivors in hopes of finding a cure.
 Meanwhile, her sister tries to capitalize on her nephew’s potential to bring her profit.

-Survivor Song by Jacob Tremblay – Set in Stoughton and the surrounding area, this story takes place over the span of a few hours in one terrible day.
+Survivor Song by Paul Tremblay – Set in Stoughton and the surrounding area, this story takes place over the span of a few hours in one terrible day.
 A new virus has emerged, similar to rabies and spread by saliva – but with a much shorter incubation period.
 That means hours after being bitten, victims turn rabid and vicious to others.
 Hospitals are overrun, fights erupt at grocery stores and the military is trying to restore calm.
 When pregnant Natalie is bitten, she enlists her doctor friend on a longshot quest to get one of the few available vaccinations.
 If she can’t save herself, maybe she can save her baby.

 Contaminated by Em Garner – Two years after a trendy diet drink spread a mysterious illness that turned victims into zombies, the government is trying to restore society.
 They’ve placed shock collars on the infected “connies” that will either control them or kill them.
 Teenaged Velvet tries to keep her and her 10-year-old sister alive.
 When she learns that her mother is among the infected who are set to be put to death, Velvet risks everything to save her.